View Portland Hop-on Hop-Off Trolley Map in a larger map

 South Park Blocks – Visit one of Portland’s many parks and the heart of Portland’s cultural district including the Performing Arts Center, Oregon Historical Society, and the Portland Art Museum.

-Washington Park – The Rose Test Gardens are Portland’s Post Card feature.
+Japanese and Rose Test Gardens – Washington Park – The Rose Test Gardens are Portland’s Post Card feature.
 Be sure to take a stroll through the four different gardens.
+In the Japanese Garden enjoy a sense of peace, harmony and tranquility that can come from touring the 5.5 acre garden that includes five distinctive garden styles.
 Adjacent attractions include the Zoo Train to the Oregon Zoo.

-Oregon Zoo – The zoo is home the home of the famous elephant herd and many other themed areas.
+Oregon Zoo – Home of the famous elephant herd and many other themed areas.
 The World Forestry Center Discovery Museum and the Portland Children’s Museum also share this stop.

 Hoyt Arbortem – Enjoy the more than 6,000 specimens from around the world that grow here.
 It is a living laboratory encompassing 189 ridge-top acres, accessible by 12 miles of hiking trails.
 A place of beauty and serenity.